 Reasons for white cloudy water in aquariums

-There are two common reasons for foggy water in an aquarium, and the good news is that neither of them are dangerous.
+There are two common reasons for foggy water in an aquarium, and the good news is that neither of them is dangerous.

 - The second most popular reason for hazy aquarium water is insufficient cleaning of new gravel.
-New gravel is covered with dust and has to be rinsed before being placed inside a fish tank.
+New gravel is covered with dust and you must rinse it before putting inside the tank (more on this here).
 If you do not rinse the gravel, all those dusty particles will float up as you fill the tank and make it look cloudy.